aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 The app server must not be the permanent image store.

 Photos should be served through CDN URLs.
 ### Photo count

 A complete profile must have at least 2 visible photos.

-A user can upload at most 6 profile photos.
+A user can have at most 6 active profile photos.

-Extra uploaded photos must be rejected.
+Active profile photos means visible + hidden photos.

+Deleted photos do not count toward the 6-photo active limit.

-Hidden or deleted photos do not count toward profile completion.
+Hidden photos count toward the 6-photo active limit, but do not count toward profile completion.

+Extra active uploaded photos must be rejected.

+Deleted photos may be retained for audit, moderation, safety, or history, but they are not active profile photos.

 ### Primary photo